 Chris Carlsson biographical sketch

 Chris Carlsson, is a writer, San Francisco historian, “professor,” bicyclist, tour guide, blogger, photographer, book and magazine designer.
 He’s lived in San Francisco since 1978 and has been self-employed in various capacities since the early 1980s.
-He has written three books (Hidden San Francisco: A Guide to Lost Landscapes, Unsung Heroes, and Radical Histories; After the Deluge; Nowtopia) edited six books, (Reclaiming San Francisco, The Political Edge, Bad Attitude, Critical Mass: Bicycling’s Defiant Celebration, Ten Years That Shook the City: San Francisco, 1968-78 and Shift Happens!
+He has written four books (When Shells Crumble, Hidden San Francisco: A Guide to Lost Landscapes, Unsung Heroes, and Radical Histories; After the Deluge; Nowtopia) edited six books, (Reclaiming San Francisco, The Political Edge, Bad Attitude, Critical Mass: Bicycling’s Defiant Celebration, Ten Years That Shook the City: San Francisco, 1968-78 and Shift Happens!
 Critical Mass at 20), and co-authored the expanded second edition of Vanished Waters: The History of San Francisco’s Mission Bay.
-He helped co-found Critical Mass in September, 1992, and has ridden with Critical Mass rides in a dozen cities on three continents since then.
-His book Nowtopia, along with his role in Critical Mass, has propelled him into extended world travels since 2002, and he has had three of his books translated and published in Italy and one in Brazil.
+He helped co-found Critical Mass in September, 1992, and has ridden with Critical Mass rides in more than a dozen cities on three continents since then.
+His book Nowtopia, along with his role in Critical Mass, propelled him into extended world travels since 2002, and he has had three of his books translated and published in Italy and one in Brazil.
 His frequent public appearances are well-represented online at Youtube and in various radio and audio archives.
 He has directed Shaping San Francisco since its inception in the mid-1990s, and continues to be co-director of the archive of San Francisco history at FoundSF.org.
 He also conducts award-winning bicycle history tours and walking tours a dozen times a year, and hosts an ongoing Public Talks series in San Francisco.
-Beginning just before the Coronavirus pandemic, he began hosting Bay Cruises, and hopes they will resume later in 2020.
+Beginning in 2020, he has been hosting Bay History Cruises.
 Since 2011 he has been an intermittent “road scholar” in his capacity as an adjunct professor at the San Francisco Art Institute, the California Institute of Integral Studies, and most recently, the University of San Francisco.